-1.6.4 candidate command
+1.6.5 candidate command

-A candidate command is a submitted command the controller deems ready for processing.
+A candidate command is a submitted command which has been transferred into the controller and the controller deems ready for processing.

 A command is completed when the controller has completed processing the command, has updated status information in the completion queue entry, and has posted the completion queue entry to the associated Completion Queue.